Interceptor aircraft: History

 The first interceptor squadrons were formed during World War I to defend London against attacks by Zeppelins and later against fixed-wing long-range bombers.
 Early units generally used aircraft withdrawn from front-line service, notably the Sopwith Pup.
 They were told about their target's location before take-off from a command centre in the Horse Guards building.
 The Pup proved to have too low performance to easily intercept Gotha G.IV bombers, and the superior Sopwith Camels supplanted them.

 The term "interceptor" was in use by 1929.
 Through the 1930s, bomber aircraft speeds increased so much that conventional interceptor tactics appeared impossible.
 Visual and acoustic detection from the ground had a range of only a few miles, which meant that an interceptor would have insufficient time to climb to altitude before the bombers reached their targets.
 Standing combat air patrols were possible but only at great cost.
 The conclusion at the time was that "the bomber will always get through".

 The invention of radar made possible early, long-range detection of aircraft on the order of 100 miles, both day and night and in all weather.
 A typical bomber might take twenty minutes to cross the detection zone of early radar systems, time enough for interceptor fighters to start up, climb to altitude and engage the bombers.
 Ground controlled interception required constant contact between the interceptor and the ground until the bombers became visible to the pilots and nationwide networks like the Dowding system were built in the late 1930s to coordinate these efforts.

+During World War II the effectiveness of interceptor aircraft meant that bombers often needed to be escorted by long range fighter aircraft.
+Many aircraft were able to be fitted with Aircraft interception radar, further facilitating the interception of enemy aircraft.